AdobeDocs/commerce-webapi/src/pages/rest/b2b/index.md

 ---
-title: B2B Developer Guide
+title: B2B integrations
 description: Overview of the B2B module
 ee_only: True
 ---

-import * as Vars from '../../../../data/vars.js';
+import * as Vars from '../../../data/vars.js';

-# B2B Developer Guide
+# B2B integrations

 Unlike the standard business-to-consumer model, <Vars.sitedatavarb2b/> (Business to Business) is designed to meet the needs of sellers (Commerce merchants) whose customers are primarily companies—possibly with complex organizational structures and multiple users with various roles and levels of permission.